Skip to content

 The dev-only perf harness (src/lib/preview-perf.ts) records hit/miss counters per cache, the wall-clock cost of each computePreviewData call, and a renders[component] counter fed by bumpRender(name) calls sprinkled in the hot-path components. window.__previewPerf.snapshot().renders returns the map after any interaction.

-A collapsible panel below the preview scroll area showing live details about the swatch, surface, or container under the cursor:
+A collapsible panel below the preview scroll area showing live details about the swatch, surface, or container under the cursor.
+It is split into two 50/50 halves, each a 35fr 65fr label/value grid:

 • Clamp row — "Same hex as neighbour — contrast ceiling reached" or "No contrast ceiling reached".